 In the images above, the histogram on the right refers to the field on the left.
 On the histogram, there are two distinct peaks, a lower vigor population peak and a high vigor population peak.
-We assume that these populations had normal, bell curve distributions.
+We assume that these populations had normal, bell-curve distributions.

 In the image below, you can see how a bimodal (two peaks) distribution produces two distinct distributions and warrants their own means.
 The blue curve represents the Base Vigor Mean, gathered from the low vigor population.
 The green curve illustrates the High Vigor Mean, gathered only from the high vigor population.
 The red curve shows the overall mean for the whole field as a single population.
-Occasionally, there will be a third peak on the histogram between the Base and High Vigor Means, if there is a distinct distribution peak; this would be represented by the Third Vigor Mean
+Occasionally, there will be a third peak on the histogram between the Base and High Vigor Means, if there is a distinct distribution peak; this would be represented by the Third Vigor Mean.

 Each vigor mean is accompanied by a standard deviation.
-The standard deviation indicate the magnitude of variance in the field relative to a particular vigor mean.
+The standard deviation indicates the magnitude of variance in the field relative to a particular vigor mean.
 A low standard deviation indicates that the vigor of that field is mostly uniform.
 A high standard deviation indicates a large range of vigor throughout the field, which likely indicates that the field is growing unevenly.